fan87/fan87/README.md

 Note: This is not finished yet, and my GitHub profile is still a mess (Like there are tons of repositories that should be public but they are still private.)

-fan87 is a backend developer, who considers himself as a junior backend developer.
+fan87 is mostly doing Minecraft modding work, some backend work, and a lot of JVM software/program reversing work.

 ( Right now I'm bored so let's finish this manual lol )